HeLabFzu/HQIA/README.md

 # Repo for Centralized Architecture of Quantum Internet
 ## Abstract
-The quantum internet is an advanced network that connects quantum systems.
 The research of architecture has tremendous significance in realizing quantum internet.
-Currently, studies focus on the distributed architecture, which relies on quantum repeaters to perform entanglement preparation & distribution, caused the critical problems: 1) vast costs of maintaining the entanglement preparing environment, 2) inefficient entanglement preparation & distribution, 3) non-optimal entanglement routing without considering the global network state, 4) lack of ability to perform time synchronization of quantum operations and action control of quantum devices.
-We propose a three-layer centralized quantum internet architecture to solve the problems above.
-At the top layer, we deploy the central controller to collect the global network state for optimal entanglement routing.
-Also, we can perform network management with the powerful ability of the central controller.
-At the middle layer, we design the local domain controller for entanglement preparation & distribution, reducing maintenance overhead and improving efficiency.
+Currently, studies focus on the distributed quantum internet architecture, which relies on quantum repeaters to perform entanglement preparation & distribution.
+In this paper, we analyze the distributed architecture in detail and demonstrate that it has three limitations: 1) high maintenance overhead, 2) low-performance entanglement distribution, and 3) unable to support optimal entanglement routing.
+We propose a three-layer centralized quantum internet architecture and the communication model to solve the problems above.
+At the top layer, we deploy the central controller to collect the global network state for supporting optimal entanglement routing.
+At the middle layer, we design the local domain controller for centralized entanglement preparation & distribution, reducing maintenance overhead and improving efficiency.
 At the bottom layer, quantum devices are responsible for executing quantum operations.
-In the experimental part, we evaluate the performance of centralized quantum internet architecture by using the discrete-event simulator for quantum networks.
+The evaluation results show that the entanglement distribution efficiency of centralized architecture is 11.5% higher than that of distributed architecture on average (minimum 3.3%, maximum 37.3%), and the entanglement routing performance of centralized architecture is much better than that of distributed architecture according to the fidelity and throughput.
 ## Repository Structure
 - `experiment`                   source code of experiment
 	+ `integrated_example.py`    a completed use case for centralized quantum internet communication.
 	+ `environmental_parameter_effect_test.py` impact of environmental interference
 	+ `route_hops_effect_test.py`     hops vs. fidelity
-	+ `path_with_different_environmental_parameter_effect_test.py` communication fidelity under integrated conditions
+	+ `path_with_different_environmental_parameter_effect_test.py` shows the importance of environmental interference in entanglement routing
 	+ `entanglement_distribution_solution_test.py` performance of entanglement preparation & distribution solution
 	+ `routing_algorithm_comparison_equivalent_parameter_network.py` routing in equivalent parameter network
 	+ `routing_algorithm_comparison_diversified_parameter_network_dephase.py` routing in diversified parameter network (dephasing rate)